nahann/Shiba/README.md

 - [0] Fork the repo

-- [1] Clone the repo locally to your pc git clone
+- [1] Clone the repo locally to your pc: git clone https://github.com/ your github username /Shiba.git

-https://github.com/your github username/Shiba.git

 - [2] Create a file named: config.json
 Fill in the missing below